dpharris/Arduino-Shell/README.md

 Since scripts are executed in (pseudo-)parallel, each script needs to be able to yield back to the main code to allow the other scripts to be executed.
 This is done automatically by yielding at each **Delay**, and at each **loop**, **while**, **if**, or **else** block, using the re-entry code described below which returns the active context and location in the code.

 #### Re-entry
-Each script uses the same execute() code, and therefore execute() needs to be re-entrant.
-To allow this, a context is maintained and a switch-statement is used to return to its previous location in the code.
-Since the original shell-code used a switch statement, this was replaced with if-then-else statements.
+Since each script uses the same execute() code, execute() **must** to be re-entrant.
+To allow this, a context (ctx) is maintained across activations and a switch-statement is used to return that activation to its previous location in the code.
+Since the original shell-code also used a switch statement, which disrupted this method, the original Shell switch statement was replaced with if-then-else statements.
+Formatting was used to try to maintain the same feel to the code.

-The guts of the re-entry method are contained in the following macro **exec()**, which is called whereever the code needs to yield, and saves its context for the next re-entry.
-The macro is used for example in the 'while' code:
+The guts of the re-entry method are contained in the following macro, **exec()**, which is called where ever the code needs to yield, and it saves its context into ctx for its next activation.
+Here the exec() macro is used, as an example, in the 'while' code:
 ```
    } else if (ctx->op == 'w') {    // block( -- flag) -- | execute block while
      ctx->sp = (const char*) pop();